About Our Community

 Johnny Vallejo joined the CAC Family as the Multi-Disciplinary Team (MDT) Coordinator on February 14, 2022.
 Johnny graduated from the University of La Verne and received his Bachelor of Science in Criminology.
 He has over 10 years of experience in providing direct and indirect services to foster children, elderly adults and their families in various non-profit healthcare and mental health agencies.
 Johnny enjoys going to concerts, attending Horror-genre-related conventions and traveling internationally.

-Deborah joined the CAC as a volunteer in 2018 and is now co-managing the advocate team as staff.
+Deborah joined the CAC as a volunteer in 2018 and is now part of the advocate team.
 She has since served hundreds of families and trained most of our wonderful volunteers.
 She has a Bachelor of Science degree in Biopsychology from the University of California, Santa Barbara.
 Deborah also has experience working with children in a variety of settings including cultural and language education, art and speech therapy, and direct services for children with special needs.
 Deborah is passionate about language access, as she speaks Cantonese and Mandarin.
 In her free time, Deborah enjoys making crochet amigurumis, watching Asian dramas, and going to the beach.

-Sydney has been an advocate at the CAC for 1 year, and recently graduated from The Chicago School of Professional Psychology, Los Angeles with a Master of Arts degree in Forensic Psychology.
+Sydney has been at the CAC for over 2 years and graduated from The Chicago School of Professional Psychology, Los Angeles with a Master of Arts degree in Forensic Psychology.
 Sydney also earned a Bachelor of Science degree in Neuroscience from Rhodes College in Memphis, TN.
-She has 2 years of clinical internship experience as a therapist, and has provided mental health treatment, under supervision of various non-profit organizations, to individuals between the ages of 11-75 years old.
-She is currently pursuing her licensure as a therapist, and is excited to serve clients in various forensic settings.
-Sydney has enjoyed offering resources and support for the families at the CAC, and has worked on a wide variety of projects while co-managing the advocate department.
-Sydney is passionate about helping children, and appreciates the CAC for ensuring a trauma-informed approach to protect children who are experiencing crisis.
+She has 2+ years of clinical experience as a therapist and has provided mental health treatment to individuals of all ages.
+She is currently pursuing her licensure as a therapist and is excited to serve clients in various forensic settings.
+Sydney has enjoyed offering resources and support for the families at the CAC and providing therapy to child victims.
+Sydney is passionate about helping children and appreciates the CAC for ensuring a trauma-informed approach to protect children who are experiencing crisis.
 Her favorite things about the CAC are the staff and volunteers, and the dedication the team has to fulfill the mission.
 Sydney enjoys hiking, running on the beach, watching reality TV, drinking coffee, and spending time with her friends.

 Pattsi Goclowski has been a registered nurse for 36 years.
 She has worked in the specialty of pediatric and maternal/child health.
 For the past 9 years, she has worked with Forensic Nurse Specialists serving as a certified Sexual Assault Nurse Examiner for adults, adolescents and pediatrics.
 She has conducted over 900 exams on men, women and children of all ages.
 After 8 years as a forensic interviewer, she has conducted over 900 interviews.
 Additionally, she has testified as an expert witness as both a forensic nurse and interviewer for Los Angeles, Orange and Clark County.
 Pattsi has also trained multidisciplinary teams for CalSAFE and CCFMTC.
 Currently in the midst of her post-graduate studies, Pattsi is pursuing her Master’s degree to become a Psychiatric Mental Health Nurse Practitioner.
 In her free time, Pattsi enjoys hiking with her husband and two dogs and road trips with her adult children exploring new culinary experiences.

 Daria has worked in sex crimes for over 7 years.
 She has prior experience as a rape crisis advocate in hospitals, a child advocate at a CAC, and an office manager for forensic nurses.
-As the outreach coordinator, Daria invests in relationships with various LE/DCFS/DA partners by giving presentations, meeting team members and learning about their departments.
 In her role as forensic interviewer, young children are drawn to her openness and sweetness, while teens feel like she is a “big sister”, encouraging them to trust her with their trauma.
 Bringing awareness to and combating internet crimes against children (ICAC) is a driving force for Daria.
 In her free time, she enjoys dancing, watching movies with green tea ice cream, and exploring new coffee shops.

 Adriana Jaurigui is a retired Sex Crimes detective from the Long Beach Police Department.
 Her assignments varied throughout her 23 ½ year career working as a patrol officer, field training officer for new police officers, recruit academy instructor and backgrounds screener for new applicants.
 As a detective, she worked in the following department details: Youth Services, Domestic Violence and Sex Crimes, assisting in Child Abuse investigations, as well.
 Adriana is also fluent in Spanish.
 She enjoys traveling and people with a sense of humor.